ARMSFA1/Devops-2020/ReadMe.md

 TALK ABOUT BENEFITS AND DOWNSIDES OF AZURE.
 DON'T HAVE TO TUNNEL IN TO CONNECT AND ISSUES WITH SUPPLY AND COST COMPARED TO A VM, AS AN EXAMPLE.

+When discussing Azure in this context, it's impossible to a degree to get away from the comparison to Amazon Web Services.
+While from a first glance they seem to do the exact same thing, the choice really comes down to what you need it for.
+AWS has problems playing nice with other services, meaning that if you're going for a hybrid approach (which, the vast majority of the time you will be for major projects) then Azure is the clear winner in this comparison.
+Another problem is pricing.
+At a raw level, AWS tends to cost significantly more than Azure, doubly so if you're able to make use of the offers that Azure has for windows license owners.
+Comparing prices across Windows Server, SQL Sever PaaS and SQL Server LaaS AWS was consistently around five times more expensive.
+AWS also charges by the hour rounded up for all services whereas Azure uses pay-as-you-go pricing, something that massively inflates prices for students where they might have a reasource open for only a few minutes.

 ### Scripting
 TALK ABOUT APPROACH TO SCRIPTING (IT'S IN YOUR FOLIO)